Looking for the very best apps for freelancers? You’ve come to the right place.

 You can set up teams, channels, and subject-specific discussions.
 Slack’s great at making everything easily searchable, so you can find past discussions.
 Most instant messaging platforms are TERRIBLE at this!

-There’s ton of integrations and add-ons, and the mobile app is slick and functional too.
+There’s a ton of integrations and add-ons, and the mobile app is slick and functional too.

 As is clear from this article, Skype has been rather left behind by more modern apps.
 Zoom does more with conferencing, while Slack does more with instant messaging (and supports voice and video calls, for good measure).